Powick

 Powick Parish Church, Worcester.
 The tower is said to be from where Oliver Cromwell observed the Battle of Worcester in 1651 whilst his enemy Charles II of England observed the battle from Worcester Cathedral.
 During World War II the tower was used by the Home Guard to watch for incoming German bombers heading towards the City of Worcester.

 Powick is a village and civil parish in the Malvern Hills district of Worcestershire, England, located two miles south of the city of Worcester and four miles north of Great Malvern.
 The parish includes the village of Callow End and the hamlets of Bastonford, Clevelode, Collett's Green, and Deblins Green.

 Powick lies on the A449 and has two bridges across the River Teme, one ancient and one modern.
 The village contains a primary school, three pubs - The Crown, The Red Lion and The Three Nuns, a garage and a Chinese restaurant/takeaway.
 It is locally pronounced "Pow-ick" (the "ow" rhyming with the word "mow").

+The civil parish population was 3,463 in 2021.